bgrissin/K8S-Cassandra/cassandra-px/README.md

 For this lab, storage volumes are dynamically created and managed by PX.
 The cassandra stateful PODs again in this lab are also represented via a K8S headless service called cassandra.
-The major difference in this lab from the local volume lab are that storage volumes being used by PODs are dynamically created and managed by PX when a volume is needed for a scheduled cassandra POD.
-In the previous local stoage lab, we manually configured and presented storage on all nodes in the cluster in advance of any scheduled start or scale/failover of the cassandra service.
-The casssandra service in this lab also is also configured to consist of two replicas.
+The major difference in this lab from the local volume lab are that storage volumes being used by PODs are dynamically created and managed by PX for each scheduled cassandra POD.
+In the previous local stoage lab, we manually configured and presented all storage requirements on all nodes in the cluster in advance of any scheduled start or scale/failover of the cassandra service.
+The cassandra service in this lab also is also configured to consist of two replicas.

 Scripts again are provided for starting, stopping or obtaining status of the cassandra cluster